-The Corporation has not completed any significant acquisitions or dispositions during the financial year ended December 31, 2020 for which disclosure is required under Part 8 of National Instrument 51-102 - Continuous Disclosure Obligations ("NI 51-102").
-The Summit Acquisition, if completed, will not constitute a significant acquisition for the purposes of NI 51-102.
+The Corporation has not completed any significant acquisitions or dispositions during the financial year ended December 31, 2021 for which disclosure is required under Part 8 of National Instrument 51-102 - Continuous Disclosure Obligations ("NI 51-102").
+The Summit Acquisition does not constitute a significant acquisition for the purposes of NI 51-102.
+The Mupane Disposition does not constitute a significant disposition for the purposes of NI 51-102.